juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 ## Callbacks

 During the JSON (de)serialization process, objects can request to be notified when they will be (de)serialized, or when that process is done.
-This can help in case your object needs something done before it is being processed, e.g. pre-process or transform some data.
+This can help in case an object needs something done before it is being processed, e.g. pre-process or transform some data.
 These callbacks can be defined on methods of the target object by using the following attributes:

 * `OnJsonSerializing` when the object is about to get serialized.
 * `OnJsonSerialized` when the object is done being serialized.
 * `OnJsonDeserializing` when the object is about to be deserialized.
-Note that, apart from the root object, this is performed on a 'naked' instance of the object.
-See the [Deserialization](#deserialization) section.
 * `OnJsonDeserialized` when the object is done being deserialized.

 ```cs